team

 Agent: design-author (MUST ask open questions interactively before drafting) Predecessor: research.md Artifact: docs/plans/<id>/design.md Gate: HUMAN — on approval the orchestrator edits design.md’s frontmatter to set approved: true and approved_at: <ISO-8601>; on rejection the agent re-drafts and increments revision.

-Agent: structure-planner Predecessor: design.md with frontmatter approved: true Artifact: docs/plans/<id>/structure.md Gate: HUMAN — same flip-frontmatter mechanics as Design.
+Agent: structure-planner Predecessor: design.md with frontmatter approved: true Artifact: docs/plans/<id>/structure.md Gate: NONE — autonomous.
+Once structure.md exists the pipeline advances to PLAN; design is the only human gate.

 No human gate.
-The plan is mechanically derived from the approved structure.
+The plan is mechanically derived from the structure.

 Phase 7: Implement